 - The landmark 18th Amendment: Changed the disposition of the central province relations completely.

-5-How has the 18th Amendment changed the dynamics of the centre province relation in Pakistan?
+5-How has the 18th Amendment changed the dynamics of the central province relation in Pakistan?

 - By disseminating many legislative powers from the centre to the provinces